 The radiator cooling fan lowers the temperature level of your car radiator and prevents your car from overheating.
 The cooling fan increases the air circulation through the radiator.
-The fan must be install properly to prevent overheating and possibly damaging the radiator.
+The fan must be installed properly to prevent overheating and possibly damaging the radiator.
 There are two types of cooling fan systems.
 One system is powered by the engine and the other is powered by the battery.
 Be sure you know which type you have when installing your fan.

 Step 1 - Checking your Owner's Manual